Hackney Carriages and private hire taxis

 Find information about the taxi public register, taxi fares and how to report a problem with a Brighton & Hove licensed taxi.

 Brighton & Hove's white and aqua taxis, known as Hackney Carriages, are available at taxi ranks.
-You can also hail them in the street or book them by telephoning an operator.
+You can also hail them in the street, or book them by phoning an operator.

 All Brighton & Hove Hackney Carriage taxis, private hire cars and their drivers and operators are licensed by the council annually.
 Vehicles are subject to age limits and mechanical tests.
 Drivers undergo periodic police, DVLA and medical checks.

-Please beware of any car which stops to pick you up if it's not a licensed taxi or you have not made a booking.
+Please beware of any car which stops to pick you up if it's not a licensed taxi, or you haven't made a booking.

 View or download our taxi leaflet (PDF 362KB) for more information.